cerse/2018-11-21-ECA/README.md

 If you register, it helps us to ensure we have enough __coffee and cake__.
 You can register at this eventbrite [link](https://www.eventbrite.co.uk/myevent?eid=51879677512).

 ## Lightning Talks
 We need speakers!
-Lightning talks are, as the name implies, VERY short talks (2 mintes, 1 slide) on _any aspect_ of developing, using or supporting research software.
+Lightning talks are, as the name implies, VERY short talks (2 minutes, 1 slide) on _any aspect_ of developing, using or supporting research software.
 If you would like to present, please register using the link above and fill in the form.

 ## Schedule
 | Time |       |